Inventory Management

 Pros

-• Shareable – Upload the document to cloud storage like Dropbox or Google Docs and share it with your team.
+• Shareable – Upload the file to cloud storage like Dropbox or Google Docs and share it with your team.

 Cons

-• Data protection – If you mistakenly delete or alter information on a spreadsheet, it may not be easy to restore it.
+• Prone to human error – If you mistakenly delete or alter information on a spreadsheet, it may not be easy to restore it.
+Plus, it’s easy to jumble numbers and cells, especially when items sound alike, and there’s no barcode or QR code scanning system preventing such mix-ups.